arkprotocol/ics721-tools/cli/README.md

 ark select chain irisnet
 ```

-## Mint/Issue an NFT for a collection
+## Mint/Issue An NFT For A Collection

 ```sh
 ark mint collection \